-- Cash or checks made out to the Sonoma County Library (checks made out to the Sonoma County Public Library Foundation or to a Friends of the Library group shall be forwarded to the respective group). - Tangible personal property, including but not limited to books, documents, photographs, digital materials, audio and video recordings, furniture, art work, and equipment. - Intangible personal property, including but not limited to intellectual property rights, licenses, securities, stocks, bonds, and beneficiary interests in trusts. - Real property, either a fee title interest or other type of interest. - Sponsorships consisting of goods and/or services to support an event, class or activity.
+- Cash or checks made out to the Sonoma County Library (checks made out to the Sonoma County Library Foundation or to a Friends of the Library group shall be forwarded to the respective group). - Tangible personal property, including but not limited to books, documents, photographs, digital materials, audio and video recordings, furniture, artwork, and equipment. - Intangible personal property, including but not limited to intellectual property rights, licenses, securities, stocks, bonds, and beneficiary interests in trusts. - Real property if located within the geographic boundaries of the County of Sonoma. - In-Kind gifts are non-cash gifts of material or services generally provided in support of an event, class, or activity. - Bequests are gifts designated as part of a donor's estate plan, and typically provide funds that can be spent in full either "where needed the most" or for a specific purpose designated by the donor. - Endowments are gifts that may come from either a living donor or an estate distribution, but are specifically restricted to preserve the corpus, making available only interest income generated by the initial gift either for "where needed the most" or for a specific purpose designated by the donor. - Sponsorships are gifts of cash, goods and/or services to support an event, class, or activity, and typically also require a fulfillment program citing visibility opportunities which must be reviewed by the Library Director.
+Library-initiated solicitations need to be reviewed by the Library Director and coordinated with the Sonoma County Library Foundation so as not to duplicate requests.